nashingofteeth/sequitur/README.md

 video frame sequencer using audio waveforms

 ## to do
-- create data object for sequencer to use
 - rewrite interposer sequencer
 - create new sequencer that uses image diffs